-Clare set up the Gloucestershire Piano Trust in January 2024 to support her work in schools and prisons, with young musicians, in commissioning new music, and recording music by little-known composers.
+Clare set up the Gloucestershire Piano Trust in January 2024 to support her work bringing live music to under-served communities.

-Its principal focus is Clare's community work.
-Each year, she presents on average 30-36 concerts at primary schools in collaboration with Gloucestershire Music and 10 concerts at prisons across the South-West.
+Each year, through the GPT, Clare gives on average 30-36 concerts at primary schools in collaboration with Gloucestershire Music and 10 concerts at prisons across the South-West.
 This work reaches over 4,000 children and 300 prisoners annually, many of whom have not previously witnessed live music.
+She also runs a project with composer Michael Betteridge to co-create music for solo piano with prisoners in Staffordshire.

 Read more on the Gloucestershire Piano Trust's website here.